sabeydeedaya/docs/src/pages/deep-linked-ads/snap-mobile-tracking.md

 You can see analytics on impressions, clicks, installs, opens and conversion events on various pages of the Branch Dashboard, as well as the Query API.

 We cannot send device-level Snap attribution data to third parties.
 Thus we cannot send events attributed to Snap via Data Integrations.
-Please instead consider analyzing this data in-house (using Webhooks, the Data Export API, or CSV Exports), or using the Branch Dashboard for all of your analytics and attribution needs.
+Please instead consider analyzing this data in-house (using Webhooks, the Daily Export API, or Bulk Exports), or using the Branch Dashboard for all of your analytics and attribution needs.